noahehall/nodeproto/boilerplate/README.md

-copypasta api|client child directories for scaffolding a new microservice
+copypasta api|client|docker child directories for scaffolding a new service